Legal professions - introduction

 - purely material reports, excluding any opinion as to the factual or legal consequences to which they may give rise;

-- reports of the same nature on application by private parties; in both cases, these reports are authentic until proven otherwise.
+- reports of the same nature on application by private parties; in both cases, these reports are authoritative until proven otherwise.

 The fees of bailiffs are determined by Grand-Ducal regulation.